vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 ## Computing a consensus core-genome with GET_HOMOLOGUES

-If you are not running in the Docker container, go (cd) into the distribution directory and cd into the subidrectory test_sequences and issue the commands shown below.
+If you are not running in the Docker container, go (cd) into the distribution directory and cd into the subidrectory test_sequences/ and issue the commands shown below.

-If you are running a Docker container, and assuming that you followed the Docker tutorial presented in the previous section, just make sure that you are in ~/get_homPhy/.
+If you launched a Docker container, and assuming that you followed the Docker tutorial presented in the previous section, just make sure that you are in ~/get_homPhy/.

 ```
 # 1. cd into the directory holding the test_sequences
 cd test_sequences/
-ls # will list the following directories: core_genome, pan_genome and pIncAC
+ls # will list the following directories: core_genome/, pan_genome/ and pIncAC/

-# 2. run get_homologues to compute the set of homologous clusters using the BDBH, COGtriangles and OMCL clustering algorithms
+# 2. run GET_HOMOLOGUES to compute the set of homologous clusters using the BDBH, COGtriangles and OMCL clustering algorithms
 get_homologues.pl -d pIncAC -t 12 -e -n 1  # BDBH clusters containing sequences for the 12 genomes,
                                            # excluding those with inparalogues (-e): 33 clusters found.
                                            # Takes 330 wallclock secs on a comodity desktop with